djitz/pcf-study-notes/files/14-Service-Brokers.md

 - What is a service broker?

-  > a component of the service which implements the service broker API.
+  > A component of the service which implements the service broker API.
 This component advertise a catalog of service offerings and service plans, as well as interpreting calls for provision (create), bind, unbind, and deprovision (delete).

 - Why do we need service brokers?
   > To make the service available in marketplace for the apps running in CloudFoundry.